Beamanator/fdi/src/components/pages-public/swift2020/home/homeText.md

 ## Event specifics

-Check out the other tabs on this site to see the the tournament Agenda and scores + rankings during the Pool-play stage and bracket stage.
+Check out the other tabs on this site to see the tournament Agenda and scores + rankings during the Pool-play stage and bracket stage.
 Additionally, find below more specific tournament details.

 1. **Fields**: